VasilGVasilev/softuni-React/softuniReact/10. Advanced-Techniques/NB.md

     It is applicable where you cannot use hooks only -> there are class components, if the project is only functional components -> custom hooks are enough

 useReducer()
-    useReducer is very similar to useState, but it lets you move the state update logic from event handlers into a single function outside of your component
+    useReducer is very similar to useState, but it lets you move the state update logic from event handlers into a single function outside of your component.
+THAT  IS ACTUALLY BEST PRACTICE DUE TO COMPONENT BEING RE-RENDERED EVERY TIME, SO RULE OF THUMB - DECLARE REDUCING FUNCTION OUTSIDE OF FUNCTION
     More importantly, useReducer provides us with the ability to update more complex state -> we have games collection that has a comments subcollection, to edit the comments within games we use useReducer

     import { useReducer } from 'react';